PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

-> Tip: to make the page load faster, head over to [TinyPNG](https://tinypng.com/) and compress your png image. works with jpeg too!
+> Tip: to make the page load faster, head over to [TinyPNG](https://tinypng.com/) and compress your png image.
+Works with jpeg too!

 ### how to insert a video

-To embed a youtube video, you can write an iframe html tag.
+To embed a youtube video, you can write an **iframe html** tag.
 (Check the example in this .md file).
 As the video source you want to type "https://www.youtube.com/embed/VIDEO_ID".

 <div className="iframe-video">
     <iframe className="iframe-responsive" src="https://www.youtube.com/embed/tgbNymZ7vqY"></iframe>
 </div>

-Or if you want to specify start and end time, simply add "?start=START_SECONDS&end=END_SECONDS" to the video url.
+Or if you want to specify start and end time, simply add **"?start=START_SECONDS&end=END_SECONDS"** to the video url.
 (Check the .md file again)

 <div className="iframe-video">
     <iframe className="iframe-responsive" src="https://www.youtube.com/embed/tgbNymZ7vqY?start=52&end=108"></iframe>